R-Katoch/chat-application/README.md

 - The frontend is responsive, ensuring a consistent experience across various devices and screen sizes.
 - The entire system is stateless, enabling real-time messaging between users in different chat rooms.

+# Deployment

+- **Frontend**: Frontend is deployed on Vercel.
+Visit https://chat-application-hcy982ib1-r-katochs-projects.vercel.app/ to see the application in action.
+- **Backend**: Backend is deployed on Render.

+# Thank you for using this project.